matn/misc_tools/README.md

-## Tools
+# Tools

-# alldebrider.py
+## alldebrider.py

-Call alldebrid service to get a debrided link for a given file url.
+Call alldebrid service to get a debrided link from a given file url.

-* create the following config file in your home folder: ~/.alldebrid
+* Create the following config file in your home folder: ~/.alldebrid

     [credentials]

     username = youralldebridusername

     password = youralldebridpassword

-* launch the script:
+* Launch the script:

-    python alldebrider.py --url <file url>
+    python alldebrider.py --url file_url